Wentworth Dillon, 4th Earl of Roscommon

-Wentworth Dillon, 4th Earl of Roscommon (1637–1685), was an Anglo-Irish landlord, Irish peer, and poet.
+Wentworth Dillon, 4th Earl of Roscommon (1637–1685), was an Anglo-Irish soldier and poet.

 Birth and origins

 Wentworth was born in October 1637 in Dublin, probably in St George's Lane.
 He was the only son of James Dillon, 3rd Earl of Roscommon, and Elizabeth Wentworth.
 His father was the 3nd Earl of Roscommon.
 He had conformed to the established church.
 Wentworth's mother was English, a sister of Thomas Wentworth, Earl of Strafford, who was therefore his uncle.
 Strafford was viceroy at the time of Wentworth's birth.

 Early life

 As a young child he was educated by a tutor at Wentworth Woodhouse, his uncle Thomas's family seat in South Yorkshire.
 Later he was sent to Caen in Normandy, where a Calvinist academy or university existed at that time and where Wentworth is supposed to have been taught by Samuel Bochart.

 His father died accidentally in Limerick in 1649: according to family tradition Wentworth, who was at Caen at the time, exclaimed "My father is dead!" at the moment it happened, two weeks before the news could have reached him.
-He therefore succeeded his father has the 4th Earl of Roscommon.
+He therefore succeeded his father as the 4th Earl of Roscommon.

-Roscommon then travelled in Italy and studied at Rome.
+Roscommon, as he now was, travelled in Italy and studied at Rome.
 He returned from Italy to London at the Restoration.
 He was well received at court.